MaSHt01/tfiltersPy/_sources/index.rst.txt

-**tfilterspy** is a Python package for state estimation using Bayesian filtering techniques such as Kalman and Particle Filters.
+TFiltersPy is your new favorite Python library for implementing state-of-the-art Bayesian filtering techniques like Kalman Filters and Particle Filters.
-It supports distributed computing with Dask, allowing you to process large datasets efficiently.
+Whether you're working on noisy linear systems, nonlinear dynamics, or want to sound cool at a party when you say "I coded my own Kalman Filter," this is the library for you!

 Features
 --------